 –Patricia Doyle, former volunteer and current CAC Manager of Membership

 “As an architect, maybe I could walk into some of these buildings for client meetings, but friends and family, they’ve come out and appreciated the event.
 It’s helped me bridge the gap between what I do and showing people some cool spaces we have in the city that are closed off throughout the year.”

 “One of the greatest pleasures is meeting people from all over the world and getting to introduce to them a city that I truly love.
 I really do think that CAC docents are the number one ambassadors to Chicago and are a significant reason why the city has seen such an increase in visitors from all over the world.”

 –Steve Gersten, docent

 “The most important reason for volunteering is a love of architecture and knowing that design DOES matter.
 Showing off the Chicago Model to visitors from around the world is just plain fun!
-It’s amazing to see their expressions and curiosity and then to engage them about the model, its story, its dimensions, its details, etc. is really a thrilling experience.”
+To see their expressions and curiosity and then to engage them about the model, its story, its dimensions, its details, etc. is really a thrilling experience.”

 “For me, being a docent is now a second generation activity!
-My great aunt, Dorothy (Dot) Edison, has been a docent with CAC for 21 years.
+My great aunt, Dorothy 'Dot' Edison, has been a CAC docent for more than 20 years.
 She suggested it to me a few years ago and it's been one of the most rewarding decisions I've ever made.
 Not only do we, as docents, get to show off our amazing city, we are given the opportunity to continue to learn and grow personally.
-CAC not only acts as proponent for the city of Chicago though tourism, but in local interactions with Chicago natives and it's a thrill to be a part of that energy.”
+The CAC not only acts as proponent for the city of Chicago though tourism, but in local interactions with Chicagoans and it's a thrill to be a part of that energy.”